Medically reviewed by Drugs.com. Last updated on Mar 20, 2019.

 Limitations of use: Not indicated for the relief of acute bronchospasm or status asthmaticus.

-Atopic dermatitis: Treatment of moderate to severe atopic dermatitis in adults whose disease is not adequately controlled with topical prescription therapies or when those therapies are not advisable.
+Atopic dermatitis: Treatment of moderate to severe atopic dermatitis in adults and pediatric patients ≥12 years of age whose disease is not adequately controlled with topical prescription therapies or when those therapies are not advisable

 Known hypersensitivity to dupilumab or any component of the formulation

 Initial: 400 mg (given as two 200 mg injections) or 600 mg (given as two 300 mg injections).

 Maintenance: 200 mg (following 400 mg initial dose) or 300 mg (following 600 mg initial dose) once every other week.